Be Prepared when Outdoors

-This list is written for Cub Scouts.
+This list of outdoor essentials is written for Cub Scouts.
 A list for older Scouts would be similar, but not written in the same manner.
+And these are the outdoor essentials for the type of adventure a Cub Scout would attend.
+An older Scout in a backcountry area would have different requirements.

 Outdoor Essentials for Cub Scouts